 WHY THIS RECIPE WORKS…

-It actually IS the best steak seasoning recipe!
+- It actually IS the best mix of it’s kind!

-Our steaks were flavorful and delicious and I hope you will find the same with yours.
+These steaks are flavorful and delicious!
 I do recommend a steak that has a slightly higher fat content.

 Of course, Ribeye’s are awesome, but a breakfast steak cut would work for this as well.
 For this rub, avoid the sirloins and other low fat content steaks.